Frequently Asked Questions

 Georgetown University is located in the heart of the nation’s capital, and students have easy access to all that the city has to offer.
 Students can take advantage of museums, concerts, and shows as well as speakers and special events in and around Washington.
 Students are encouraged to take advantage of all the city has to offer.

-In addition, McDonough School of Business is home to many centers doing cutting-edge research on the financial markets, business and public policy, real estate, consumer behavior, and many other areas.
-These create events and academic opportunities for students outside of the classroom, taking advantage of Georgetown’s Washington, D.C., location.
-Learn more about these at [link to centers].
+In addition, the McDonough School of Business is home to 10 centers and initiatives doing cutting-edge research on financial markets, business and public policy, real estate, consumer behavior, and many other areas.
+The centers and initiatives host events and create academic opportunities for students outside of the classroom, taking advantage of Georgetown’s Washington, D.C., location.
+Learn more about the centers and initiatives at the following page.

 How does Georgetown incorporate service into its MBA program?